shishir/mailman/README.md

 # Mailman

 RESTFul service that provides an abstraction between Sendgrid and Mailman service providers.
-If Sendgrid service goes down, this service will failover to mailman.
+If Sendgrid service goes down, this service will failover to mailgun.

 ## Table of Contents